 5 Things NOT To Do When Leaving Your Job

-Posted over 6 years ago by Rob MarkwellWhether you have a new job lined up, or you’re at the beginning of your job search, leaving a current role can be quite a daunting task.
+Posted almost 7 years ago by Rob MarkwellWhether you have a new job lined up, or you’re at the beginning of your job search, leaving a current role can be quite a daunting task.
 You may have been there for a short time or have been there for years, but there is a certain etiquette to the leaving process that should be followed.
 I’ve put together a list of key points of what not to do when saying farewell to a role.

 - Don’t hand your notice in without an offer letter